xancandal/osx-apps/README.md

 ### Instructions

 - Copy the folder CIRCLE to ~/Documents
-- Chose Black or White theme editing the file ~/Documents/CIRCLE/CONFIG
+- Chose Black or White theme by editing the file ~/Documents/CIRCLE/CONFIG
-- Open the glet files placed inside the folder.
+- Open the glet file placed inside the folder.

 ### Requirements